Kenneth McIntyre

-Career
+Life and career

 McIntyre was born in Geelong in 1910 and graduated from Geelong College as Dux of the School in 1926.
 He went on to study Arts and Law at the University of Melbourne and on graduation taught at the University from 1931 to 1945.
 In 1945 he left his teaching position and took on a legal practice in Box Hill, Melbourne and stood for mayor.
 He won the election and took a special interest in housing cooperatives.
 For his work as Mayor of Box Hill he was appointed an Officer of the Order of the British Empire in the 1962 New Year's Day Honours.

 On retiring from public office in 1956, McIntyre returned to a passion for Portuguese history and undertook his main work on early Portuguese exploration of Australia.
 After its publication in 1977, The Secret Discovery of Australia, which revived and expanded on earlier ideas about the possible Portuguese exploration and mapping of Australia in the sixteenth century, quickly became well known and contentious.
 The Portuguese Government awarded McIntyre the Commander of the Order of Prince Henry the Navigator in 1983 for his work in researching and publicising Portuguese exploration.
 Following his death in 2004, McIntyre's family donated papers and documents, relating to the Portuguese voyages and the early mapping of the western Pacific, to the manuscript collection at the National Library of Australia.